 Outfit: Wear well-fitting jeans or a slim leg chino style trouser.

 For women, wear a silk top or blouse paired with a cardigan or cropped leather jacket.
-A strappy sandal is great in warmer weather or ankle boots in colder weather.
+Opt for a pair of stylish flat shoes.
+A strappy sandal is great for warmer weather or ankle boots in colder weather.
 Go light on the makeup for your daytime look.
 No false eyelashes!
-Add colour in your lipstick.
+You can add some colour in your lipstick.

 Dressing for evening dates: